mountaineerbr/shellChatGPT/man/README.md

 “tabs -8” or “reset” before starting the script, or set one of these in the script configuration file.

+This script deviates from XDG standards; it expects the configuration file to be located at `~/.chatgpt.sh`, and utilises a single cache directory for both ephemeral data and extended data (including persistent files like `*.pr` and `.tsv` history records, which users are expected to backup).

 If folding does not work well at all, try exporting envar `$COLUMNS` before script execution.